*Lavinia

 I am an IP specialist with expertise in the industrial property law and with an extensive knowledge of different areas of civil law.

-Dr. iur. at University of Warsaw, Faculty of Law and Administration, Institute of Civil Law, with an awarded doctoral dissertation in design law, I hold the position of Adiunkt at Polish Academy of Sciences, Institute of Legal Studies, New Technologies Law Center.
+Dr. habil. at Polish Academy of Sciences, Institute of Law Studies in Warsaw, with the monograph ‘EU Trade Mark Law and Product Protection: A Comparative Analysis of Trade Mark Functionality’, published by Routledge (2023), which won the IPKat ‘Best Book on Trade Mark Law in 2023’ award.
+Currently I hold the position of Associate Professor at Polish Academy of Sciences, Institute of Legal Studies, Center of New Technologies Law.
+I earned my previous Dr. iur. degree at the University of Warsaw, Faculty of Law and Administration, Institute of Civil Law, with an awarded doctoral dissertation in design law.
 In the years 2002-2018 I held two academic positions at Cardinal Stefan Wyszyński University in Warsaw, Faculty of Canon Law, with lectures on civil law, industrial property law and unfair competition law.

 In the years 2014-2016 I was also a lecturer conducting tutorials of civil law at University of Warsaw, Faculty of Law and Administration, Department of Civil Law.